 We all know exactly what Ronaldo has gone on to achieve since his United debut: an abundance of success and no less.

 Regularly described as one of the best footballers of all time, the Portuguese international is arguably Sir Alex Ferguson’s biggest triumph.
-Despite approaching his mid-30s, he has stayed at the very highest level, continuing to break records every season.
+Despite now being 36 years old, he has stayed at the very highest level, continuing to break records every season.